 5. Why Does Price Vary by Lease Term?

 Lets pretend we’re in charge of a high rise apartment building and go through a quick example (if your eyes are glazing over, skip to the takeaway).

-If a building has 100 1-bedroom apartments, they really don't want 50 of those units to be up for lease renewal in December.
+If a building has 100 1-bedroom apartments, they really don’t want 50 of those units to be up for lease renewal in December.
 Why?
-First, nobody moves to Chicago in December.
+First, nobody wants to move in the cold winter months.
 Second, if only 20 of those residents renew their lease, they now have 30 1-bedroom units available and empty at the same time.
-That's money being lost everyday the apartment sits vacant.
+That’s money being lost everyday the apartment sits vacant.
 The more availability they have of the same 1 bedroom, the less they can charge in rent.
 Think supply and demand.

 This becomes an even bigger issue if renters know there are a ton of empty units.
 Just think about how you feel walking in to an empty vs. crowded restaurant.
 Renters interpret empty units (or a restaurant) as a very negative signal.